Trump-Backed Luther Strange Limps Toward Finish Line In Alabama Senate Runoff

-WASHINGTON ― Sen. Luther Strange’s (R-Ala.) bid for re-election is backed by much of the GOP establishment, which has blanketed the airwaves in Alabama for weeks with television ads in support of his campaign.
+WASHINGTON ― Sen. Luther Strange’s (R-Ala.) bid to keep his seat is backed by much of the GOP establishment, which has blanketed the airwaves in Alabama for weeks with television ads in support of his campaign.

 Both President Donald Trump and Vice President Mike Pence, who carried the Cotton State overwhelmingly in last year’s presidential election, say he deserves the job, and plan to campaign for him just days before the election on Sept.
 26.

-Note: CLARIFICATION: A reference to Strange’s “re-election” campaign has been amended, as this is his first effort to be elected to a post to which he was initially appointed.